 “Space: 1999 – The Complete Series” (1975-1977, Shout!
-Factory) The crew of a scientific research station is marooned in deep space when a nuclear explosion sends the Moon out of Earth’s orbit and into the path of alien civilizations both hostile and benign.
-British-Italian science fiction series created by Gerry and Sylvia Anderson of “Thunderbirds” fame and starring married American ex-pats Martin Landau and Barbara Bain won a small but dedicated following through a combination of mature scripting (at least, in its first season) and production values that included special effects by Brian Johnson (“Alien”), first season costumes by Rudi Gernreich (whose fashions are currently on display at the Skirball), outer space funk scores by Barry Gray (S1) and Derek Wadsworth (S2), and guests like Ian McShane, Billie Whitelaw, Christopher Lee, Peter Cushing and Joan Collins.
+Factory) The crew of a lunar scientific research station is marooned in deep space when a nuclear explosion sends the Moon out of Earth’s orbit and into the path of alien civilizations both hostile and benign.
+British-Italian science fiction series created by Gerry and Sylvia Anderson of “Thunderbirds” fame and starring then-married American ex-pats Martin Landau and Barbara Bain won a small but dedicated following through a combination of mature scripting (at least, in its first season) and production values that included special effects by Brian Johnson (“Alien”), first season costumes by Rudi Gernreich (whose fashions are currently on display at the Skirball), outer space funk scores by Barry Gray (S1) and Derek Wadsworth (S2), and guests like Ian McShane, Billie Whitelaw, Christopher Lee, Peter Cushing and Joan Collins.
 Unfortunately, the Andersons’ emphasis on quality without concern for expense would spell its demise, even with a second season turn towards more adventure stories and the addition of a Spock-like character, Catherine Schell’s shapeshifting alien, Maya.
 The show’s ambitions remain its chief attraction – in its best moments, it equals the thoughtful, socially consciousness writing in the “Star Trek” franchise and exciting, suspenseful science fiction – and Shout!
 Factory’s sprawling Complete Series set pays homage to these efforts by presenting the entire two-season run on 12 Blu-rays which feature commentary on specific episodes by Gerry Anderson and author Anthony Taylor, as well as countless production photos.
 There’s also an entire Blu-ray devoted to special features, including new interviews with Bain, Sylvia Anderson, and director Kevin Connor, archival conversations with most of the cast and crew, and numerous galleries and featurettes on everything from promotional merchandise and exhibitions to bubble gum and cigarette cards (!) and even an animated TV spot for a popsicle tie-in.

 “Corvette Summer” (1978, Warner Archives Collection) No sooner has high schooler Mark Hamill completed his restoration of a custom Corvette Stingray than the candy-apple red cruiser is stolen, prompting an all-out search made less aimless by a team-up with Annie Potts, an escort “in training” (an unpleasant and unnecessary plot element that Potts thankfully rises above).
 Fizzy, calorie-free road movie/romance anchored by the two leads – Hamill was fresh from “Star Wars,” and Potts, in her first major role, earned a Golden Globe nomination – and breezy direction by Matthew Robbins, though the supporting cast, including Danny Bonaduce, the great Dick Miller, TV pitchman/character actor Eugene Roche, Kim Milford of “Laserblast,” Brion James (“Blade Runner”) and Wendie Jo Sperber, adds varying degrees of pop culture appeal.
 Co-starring Verdugo Hills and Burbank High Schools and the Golden West Ballroom (of Van Halen fame) in Norwalk; Warner Archives’ beautifully restored Blu-ray includes the theatrical trailer.